 Cost-effectiveness of abatement of microplastic emissions

-As the benefits of reducing environmental emissions of microplastics cannot be quantified, the Dossier Submitter conducted a cost-effectiveness analysis of emission abatement in line with the approach for evaluating the proportionality of restriction proposals for PBT/vPvB (-like) substances recommended by SEAC.
+As the benefits of reducing environmental emissions of microplastics cannot be robustly quantified, the Dossier Submitter conducted a cost-effectiveness analysis of emission abatement in line with the approach for evaluating the proportionality of restriction proposals for PBT/vPvB (-like) substances recommended by SEAC.

-For sectors with restrictions on the placing on the market of microplastics, the Dossier Submitter calculated cost-effectiveness ratios based on cost and release estimates separately for each of the sectors and product groups assessed.
-The original figures were revised taking into account changes of cost and release estimates based on information received during the consultation (see Table 10).
+For sectors with restrictions on the placing on the market of microplastics, the Dossier Submitter calculated, where possible, separate cost-effectiveness ratios for each sector/uses.
+The estimates were revised taking into account updates to the cost and release information received during the Annex XV report consultation (see Table 10 for a summary).

 Table 10 Summary of cost-effectiveness of proposed restriction on placing on the market